svagionitis/CV/Stavros.Vagionitis.CV.md

 _Cork (Ireland), Oct 2015 – Jun 2020_

 -   Member of the embedded team consisting of the manager and seven software engineers in the R&D Department.
+-   Mentoring the new hires of the team.
 -   Helping in creating and maintaining a C library to be used for communication of the firepanel with the platform agnostic cloud infrastructure via a firepanel gateway.
 Modified to run on both Linux and Windows.
 -   Helping in maintaining the code base of the Rev. 1 firepanel gateway (ARM architecture) which is in production.
 -   Use of a Compulab IoT gateway (ARM architecture) as the main development environment.
 This became the Rev. 2 firepanel gateway.
 Helping port the code base of the Rev. 1 firepanel gateway to Rev. 2.
 -   Tier 2 helpdesk support of Rev. 1 firepanel gateway.
 Helping Tier 1 helpdesk support for solving more complex issues and providing any workarounds if available.
 -   Helping in extending the functionality of the home automation openHAB framework to HVAC systems in buildings using BACnet protocol.
+Developed an extension for the REST API in order to modify Network settings, Time and specific settings for the HVAC systems.
 -   Installing, maintaining and modifying the source code of Libelium IoT gateways which located inside and outside of the building.
--   Performance improvements and repair defects in the above mentioned code bases.
+-   Performance improvements, repair defects and addressing technical dept in the above mentioned code bases.
 Participating in peer code reviews.
 -   Helping in using Yocto Project to create custom Linux-based systems for the Rev. 1 gateway, Rev. 2 gateway and the extended openHAB framework.
--   Mentoring the new hires of the team.

 __Digisoft.tv (Digital TV Industry), Embedded Software Engineer__
 _Cork (Ireland), Dec 2011 – Oct 2015_